 - • Connect with us on Facebook , Twitter , and Instagram

 - • Critique Groups – If you’re looking for a critique group, we have several in the area.
 Please see this page for where our groups are located, if there are seats available, and who to contact to join.

 Our workshops include opportunities for manuscript reviews by peers and visiting editors.
 Check our events page often!

 Our fall conferences include an evening of networking with visiting editors and agents followed by a full day of sessions and pre-scheduled reviews.

 Meet the Regional Team

 Elizabeth Pagel-Hogan, Regional Advisor

 She was named a “Promising Writer to Watch” at the 2015 PA: West SCBWI conference.
-In 2016, she became a Pen Parentis Fellow.
-In 2018, she became ARA for PA: West, and in 2019, became the Regional Advisor.
+She was the 2016-2017 Pen Parents Fellow and won an SCBWI Merit Award in 2020.

 Sarah Maynard, Assistant Regional Advisor